Sycnex/Windows10Debloater/README.md

 You can choose to either 'Debloat' or 'Revert'.
 Depending on your choice, either one will run specific code to either debloat your Windows 10 machine.

-## The Debloat switch choice runs the following functions:
+## The Debloat switch choice runs the following functions

 Debloat,
 Remove-Keys,